 Where to Stay in Sedona for Sightseeing

-Sedona is a small town surrounded by towering red rocks and known widely for its natural beauty.
 The best place to stay is near Uptown Sedona, close to shops, restaurants, and galleries, but the luxury resorts outside of town make attractive bases for hikers and nature lovers.
 The nearby Village of Oak Creek, a six-mile scenic drive to the south, is smaller but is also surrounded by mesas and mountains, and offers a range of budget hotels.
 West Sedona is a five-minute drive from Uptown and also offers some good hotel choices.
 Here are some highly-rated hotels in these areas:

 - Luxury Hotels: The Adobe Grand Villas, in a quiet area in West Sedona, is a boutique hotel offering large and private, themed luxury villas, along with an outdoor pool and exceptional service.
 A private chef is on call for your dining requirements.
 With lodge and cottage style high-end accommodation, L'Auberge de Sedona lies along the banks of Oak Creek and is within easy walking distance of Uptown Sedona.
 About eight miles from Uptown and spread out over 80 acres in spectacular Boynton Canyon, Enchantment Resort features upscale rooms with amazing red rock views, an outdoor pool, and some great on-site restaurants.